MicrosoftDocs/power-automate-docs/articles/minit/animation-elements.md

 # Understand process animation controls

-This article explains the meaning of the various changes (colors, numbers, and more) in the controls for your simulated process during animation play.
+This article explains the meaning of the various changes (colors, numbers, and more) in the controls for your process during animation play.

 ## Display the significance of values